Firewood Bank Resources

 Firewood Banks Near You

 Firewood banks operate all around the country, though they are most common on the East Coast and in the Pacific Northwest.
-A 2016 report by Clarisse Hart, Director of Outreach & Education at Harvard Forest, identified 65 firewood banks in operation across the country, and a 2021 article in the New York Times expanded the list to 82 banks.
-Hart’s current map, updated as of July 2022, identifies 110 firewood banks in North America, and 9 outside of North America.
-However, because many firewood banks operate on extremely small scales in remote parts of the country, it is projected that there may be over 150, with the potential for others to be implemented in the future.
+A 2016 report by Clarisse Hart, Director of Outreach & Education at Harvard Forest, identified 65 firewood banks in operation across the country.
+Today, it is estimated that there are 153 firewood banks in operation in the United States, with new firewood banks being discovered each month.